-The below graph show the 3 banks I hold, the best bank stocks by the way, are overweight compare to my other holdings.
+The below graph shows the 3 banks I hold, the best bank stocks by the way, are overweight compared to my other holdings.
 The thing is, I am not usually adding to them and I expect to see the exposure go down over time (years down the road).

 By the way, I am not advocating for equal ratios.
 The above is just a visualization of exposure.
-There is no need to apply math equation like 10% in each sector and so forth … If you want to follow mathematical equation, invest in an index ETF like the S&P 500.
+There is no need to apply math equations like 10% in each sector and so forth … If you want to follow mathematical equations, invest in an index ETF like the S&P 500.